-The Licensee at all times remains responsible for the correct use of the IECEx Conformity Mark by any third partyC.
+The Licensee at all times remains fully responsible and liable for the correct use of the IECEx Conformity Mark by the third party allowed to use the IECEx Conformity Mark under Clause 23) of the present Conditions.
+The Licensee undertakes to immediately inform the ExCB of any misuse of the IECEx Conformity Mark by the third party and to take action to stop the misuse of the IECEx Conformity Mark by the third party if instructed to do so by the ExCB.

-A Licence may be terminated by the issuing ExCB or the Licensee at any time in writing, giving reasons for the termination.
+A Licence may be cancelledby the issuing ExCB or the Licensee at any time in writing, giving reasons for the Cancellation.

-If a Licence is terminated, use by the former Licensee of:
+If a License is cancelled , use by the former Licensee of:

 (a) the IECEx Conformity Mark;

-(b) the IECEx Conformity Mark Licence number;
+(b) the IECEx Conformity Mark License number;

-on the Product and anything related to the Product shall immediately cease.
+on the Product and anything related to the Product (including labelling, product packaging, advertising and promotional materials) shall immediately cease.

-The ExCB shall determine the action required concerning products marked prior to termination of the licence
+The ExCB shall determine the action required concerning equipment and anything related to the Product (including labelling, product packaging, advertising and promotional materials) marked with the IECEx Conformity Mark prior to termination of the licence

+IECEX Conformity Mark Licenses and written license agreements between the ExCBs and the Licensees may not without prior consent of the other party be assigned or transferred by either party.

-A former Licensee shall advise its staff, customers and any Third Party that it is no longer a Licensee The IEC, ExMC or ExCB may also publish the termination of a License
+A former Licensee shall advise its staff, customers and any third party that it is no longer a Licensee.
+The IEC, ExMC or ExCB will also publish the cancellation of a License on the IECEx Website.

 .

-The Licensee shall appoint a senior member of its Management Team with the responsibility and authority to control use of the IECEx Conformity Mark and shall provide notification to the ExCB issuing the Licence of any changes to this position.
+The Licensee shall appoint a senior member of its Management Team with the responsibility and authority to control use of the IECEx Conformity Mark and shall provide notification to the ExCB issuing the License of any changes to this position.

-The Licensee agrees to notify the ExCB issuing the IECEx Conformity Mark Licence, as soon as practicable, of any changes to its organisation that have the potential to prevent the Licensee from fulfilling the obligations under the Licence.
+The Licensee agrees to notify the ExCB issuing the IECEx Conformity Mark License, as soon as practicable, of any changes to its organisation that have the potential to prevent the Licensee from fulfilling the obligations under the Licence.

-The Licensee agrees to an extension of its existing on-going surveillance audits, as required by IECEx 02 to allow the ExCB issuing the Licence the opportunity to verify the Licensee’s compliance with the IECEx Conformity Mark Regulations, Operational Documents, OD 023 and these terms and conditions.
+The Licensee agrees to an extension of its existing on-going surveillance audits, as required by IECEx 02 to allow the ExCB issuing the License the opportunity to verify the Licensee’s compliance with the IECEx Conformity Mark Rules, Operational Documents, OD 423 and these Conditions.

-The Licensee agrees to maintain a registry of its Ex products carrying the IECEx Conformity Mark and to make this registry available to the ExCB either during surveillance visits or at any time as requested by the ExCB
+The Licensee agrees to maintain a registry of its Ex equipment carrying the IECEx Conformity Mark and to make this registry available to the ExCB either during surveillance visits or at any time as requested by the ExCB

-IECEx Conformity Mark Regulations, Operational Documents and Terms and Conditions shall be publicly available on the IECEx Internet website www.iecex.com where the latest versions shall reside.
-Changes to these conditions may be made with notification on the IECEx website which would normally become effective 15 days from placing on the website.
+IECEx Conformity Mark Rules, Operational Documents and Terms and Conditions are publicly available on the IECEx Internet website www.iecex.com where the latest versions shall reside.
+Changes to these conditions may be made with notification on the IECEx website which will become effective 15 days from placing on the website, unless another period is specified.